TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ### Refining AreTomo tilt series alignment

 This step is optional but highly recommended if you want well-aligned tomograms.
 The better the tomogram alignment, the easier it will be to detect your target of interest, and the better resolution you can achieve in subsequent analyses.
-From [**here**](/02-dataset-software-resources/#downloads) you can get the files with the measured thickness (for Gain1 or Gain2 Chlamy dataset) to provide to AreTomo.
-If you want to measure your tomogram thickness yourself continue below:
+If you follow the Tutorial using Gain1 or Gain2 from the Chlamy dataset you can download the measured tomogram thickness files [**here**](/02-dataset-software-resources/#downloads).
+If not you can refine tilt series alignment by measuring the tomogram thickness as follows:

 1. **Open the bin8 tomograms** that resulted from your first AreTomo run.
 2. Go to **Edit > Image > Flip/Rotate**.